Revised April 3, 2016; May 6, 2017; November 27,2017; October 23, 2021; August 20, 2022

-- Through most of the recent past, the genuine lōkottara Noble Eightfold Path had been hidden together with the true nature of the world as described by the real meanings of anicca, dukkha, anatta; most have been practicing the mundane Eightfold Path.
+- Throughout most of the recent past, the genuine lōkottara Noble Eightfold Path had been hidden together with the world’s true nature as described by the real meanings of anicca, dukkha, and anatta; most people have been practicing the mundane Eightfold Path.
 It is easy for most people to connect with the mundane Eightfold Path simply because it is mundane, i.e., an average human is already comfortable with such concepts.

-14. In summary, the forty factors are there because there are four pathways each with 10 outcomes. (i) Two types of wrong paths (one with 10 types of micchā diṭṭhi and another with strong micchā diṭṭhi with immoral behavior,) (ii) two types of “good paths” (one after getting rid of 10 types of micchā diṭṭhi and the next with starting to comprehend anicca, dukkha, anatta).
+14. In summary, the forty factors exist because there are four pathways, each with ten outcomes. (i) Two types of wrong paths (one with ten types of micchā diṭṭhi and another with strong micchā diṭṭhi with immoral behavior,) (ii) two types of “good paths” (one after getting rid of 10 types of micchā diṭṭhi and the next with starting to comprehend anicca, dukkha, anatta).

 - The 10 outcomes in the Noble Path are: Sammā Diṭṭhi, Sammā Saṅkappa, Sammā Vācā, Sammā Kammanta, Sammā Ājiva, Sammā Vāyāma, Sammā Sati, Sammā Samādhi, Sammā Ñāna, and Sammā Vimutti (Arahantship).

 - Towards the end of the Buddha says, “Iti kho, bhikkhave, aṭṭhaṅgasamannāgato sekkho, dasaṅgasamannāgato arahā hoti. “.
 Translated: “Thus, bhikkhus, the path of the disciple in higher training ( Sōtapanna, Sakadāgāmi, Anāgāmi) possesses eight factors, and the Arahant possesses ten factors.”

 - The other three paths have corresponding ten outcomes, leading to good or bad results, but provide no permanent solution (of course, the bad ones lead to unimaginable suffering).

 15. The Pāli version of the sutta — as well as translations in several languages — is available at Mahā Cattārīsaka Sutta.

 - However, those translations are not complete, as mentioned above.
 In particular, they do not discuss the distinction between the two types of Sammā Diṭṭhi, etc., and the two types of eightfold paths there.
-That is because the translators themselves don’t understand the importance or the correct interpretation of Tilakkhana.
+That is because the translators don’t understand the importance or the correct interpretation of Tilakkhana.

 16. Finally, another way to analyze this step-by-step process is at: “Micca Diṭṭhi, Gandhabba, and Sōtapanna Stage.”